 The evening also included an interactive session allowing delegates the opportunity to debate the survey findings and share their experiences of PfM with both the presenters and fellow delegates.

 Martin Samphire is owner and MD of 3pmxl, a Transformation and PPPM Capability Improvement Consultancy.
-He is also Chairman of the APM Governance SIG and a member of the PfM SIG committee.
+He is also Chair of the APM Governance SIG and a member of the PfM SIG committee.
 He is a mechanical engineer by training and started his PM career in Reading with Foster Wheeler.

 Martin has worked in PPPM consultancy for a wide variety of clients during his time with The Nichols Group, Impact Plus, Hitachi Consulting and now with 3pmxl.